CityofToronto/bdit_data-sources/gis/centreline/readme.md

     - Known Caveats:

     -  Boundary Intersections: Intersections along the city's boundary (e.g., Steeles Avenue) may connect to roads outside the city's jurisdiction.
 These may be classified as pseudo intersections and get filtered out in this view.

+    -  Intersections where centrelines intersect with themselves (e.g. North Hills Terrace) are not included, since only the number of unique centreline_ids is considered for the degree and we filter where degree is below or equal 2.